Notes on Gravitational Physics: Spherically symmetric spacetimes

 \subsection{Schwarzschild solution}

 The Schwarzschild solution is the geometry outside a spherically symmetric star and the geometry of a black hole: It is the geometry of any asymptotically flat spherically symmetric vacuum spacetime.
+In a vacuum, the field equations are